 Eligibility and Criteria

-- Female athletes who have one or more children under the age of 18 or female athletes who are expecting to welcome a child to their family in 2021
+- Female athletes who have one or more children under the age of 18 or female athletes who are expecting to welcome a child to their family

 - Applicants must be U.S. citizens or legal residents and must be eligible to compete for a U.S. national team